By KBB.com Editors

 Premium Bose Audio

-The new standard system in every 2008 Infiniti QX56 is a 12-speaker Bose Surround Sound package that includes a Burr-Brown Digital Audio Converter and a 9.3-gigabyte Music Box hard drive that delivers outstanding fidelity and clarity in AM/FM/CD/MP3 formats -- as well as for the optional rear-seat DVD Mobile Entertainment System.
+The standard system is a 12-speaker Bose Surround Sound package that includes a Burr-Brown Digital Audio Converter and a 9.3-gigabyte Music Box hard drive that delivers outstanding fidelity and clarity in AM/FM/CD/MP3 formats – as well as for the optional rear-seat DVD Mobile Entertainment System.

 Power Third-Row Seat

-A major makeover imparts notably richer design cues to the 2008 Infiniti QX56's leather-lined cabin.
-The restyled dash houses more legible instrumentation in a far friendlier overall layout while including a premium Bose sound package and enhanced capabilities for the standard navigation system.
-Other new items include a heated steering wheel (with four-wheel drive), lockable glovebox and wood-grain accent trim.
+The 2010 QX56 interior is a notably handsome domain punctuated by yards of rich leather and warm wood accents.
+The newly restyled dash houses more legible instrumentation in a user friendly layout while including a premium Bose sound package and enhanced capabilities for the standard navigation system.
+Other standard items include a heated steering wheel, lockable glovebox and wood-grain accent trim.
 Space is plentiful in the front seats and second-row captain's chairs.
-While the third-row 60/40-split bench seat is still best accessed and occupied by younger or smaller folks, its new power-fold feature adds convenience and simplifies expanding the cargo capacity -- which is as much as 97.1 cubic feet with both second- and third-row seats folded down.Exterior
+While the third-row 60/40-split bench seat is still best accessed and occupied by younger or smaller folks, its power-fold feature adds convenience and simplifies expanding the cargo capacity - which is as much as 97.1 cubic feet with both second- and third-row seats folded down.Exterior

-The 2008 Infiniti QX56's dominating and prominently angular presence gets a slightly more sophisticated character for 2008.
-Although the major sheetmetal pieces carry over and remain common with its Nissan Armada cousin, both the front and rear soft fascias on the QX56 have more refined contours.
+The 2010 Infiniti QX56's dominating and prominently angular presence has been somewhat softened over the years, although its abundance of chrome remains intact.
+While it's true the major sheetmetal pieces carry over and remain common with its Nissan Armada cousin, both the front and rear soft fascias on the QX56 have more refined contours.
 Complementing the look are revised grille and headlight treatments crowned with a cleaner-looking one-piece roof rack.
 The QX56's large upright glass area provides good driver sightlines and its well-proportioned doors and power tailgate facilitate people access and cargo loading.
 Both rear-drive and four-wheel-drive versions share the same 20-inch chromed aluminum wheels wrapped in 265/60 Michelin all-season SUV tires.

-Beyond a powerful V8 and five-speed automatic transmission, the QX56's outstanding features include xenon HID headlights, a comprehensive array of power assists, front dual-zone automatic and rear climate control, full leather trim, power front seats, fold-flat second-row captain's chairs, power-folding 60/40-split third-row bench seat, power liftgate, Bose audio system with Music Box hard drive, touch-screen and voice-activated navigation system with rear-view backup camera, remote entry and start, multifunction steering wheel on a power-tilt column, power-adjustable pedals and four 12-volt power outlets.
+Beyond a powerful V8 and five-speed automatic transmission, the 2010 Infiniti QX56's outstanding features include xenon HID headlights, front dual-zone automatic and rear climate control, full leather trim, power front seats, fold-flat second-row captain's chairs, power-folding 60/40-split third-row bench seat, power liftgate, Bose audio system with Music Box hard drive with XM Satellite Radio, navigation system with rear-view backup camera and NavTraffic, remote entry and start, power-adjustable pedals and four 12-volt power outlets.
 Also in the mix are stability-enhancing Vehicle Dynamic Control (VDC), advanced anti-lock disc brakes (ABS), a limited-slip differential and front, front-side and side-curtain airbags with a rollover sensor.

 Given its expansive roster of standard equipment, the QX56's list of extras is minimal.
-That list includes an available no-charge 60/40 split-folding second-row bench in place of the captain's chairs and removable console, Intelligent Cruise Control with front proximity sensors, the Infiniti Mobile Entertainment System (rear-seat DVD package with eight-inch flip-down screen and dual wireless headsets), a tow package (standard with four-wheel drive), splash guards and XM Satellite Radio, with or without the real-time NavTraffic update feature.
+That list includes an available no-charge 60/40 split-folding second-row bench in place of the captain's chairs and removable console, Intelligent Cruise Control with front proximity sensors, the Infiniti Mobile Entertainment System (rear-seat DVD package with eight-inch flip-down screen and dual wireless headsets) and a tow package (standard with four-wheel drive).

 320 horsepower @ 5200 rpm